popsim-consortium/stdpopsim/docs/tutorial.rst

     :ellipsis: 30

 This shows the species currently supported by ``stdpopsim``.
-This means that ``stdpopsim`` knows various traits of these species including chromosome size and recombination rates.
-Once we've selected a species, in this case humans, we can look at the help again as follows.
+This means that ``stdpopsim`` knows various traits of these species, including chromosome size, recombination rate(s), etc. Once we've selected a species, in this case humans, we can look at the help again as follows.

 .. command-output:: stdpopsim HomSap --help